IntersectMBO/plutus/doc/tutorials/basic-apps.rst

 The validator checks that the transaction, represented by ``valCtxTxInfo``, pays half the specified amount to each recipient.

-We then need some boilerplate to compile the validator to a Plutus script (see :ref:`basic_validators_tutorial`).
+You then need some boilerplate to compile the validator to a Plutus script (see :ref:`basic_validators_tutorial`).

 .. literalinclude:: BasicApps.hs
    :start-after: BLOCK3